Vivism/Creative-Adversarial-Networks/README.md

 ### Getting pretrained models

 Models can be downloaded from [Google Drive](https://drive.google.com/drive/folders/12r4dpxW5j1ouQbn51GkCoc-rcZjEZU1u?usp=sharing).
+They should be downloaded and extracted to the `/models` directory.

 ## Training a CAN model from scratch (architecture used in the paper)